srikar-kodakandla/linkedin-easyapply-using-AI/README.md

 - Gemini might be a better option if ChatGPT is slow, though currently, GPT-3.5 and GPT-4 seems more accurate in answering questions in this task than Gemini.
 But if you find Gemini is performing well for you, please free to use it.
 - This project uses Undetected-Chromedriver to keep the bot hidden and prevent it from being blocked.

+## 🌟 If You Like the Project, Please Star it!

+If you find this AI-driven job application bot helpful or interesting, please consider giving it a star on GitHub.
+Your support helps to increase the visibility of the project and encourages future developments and improvements.
+Just click on the star icon at the top of the page – it means a lot!

 ## License

 This project is licensed under the [Apache License](LICENSE).